Ottawa Mortgage Blog

 First-Time Homebuyer Mistakes to Avoid

-Here are the most common mistakes I’m seeing, and how to avoid them.
+Here are some of the most common mistakes we see from First Time Homebuyers, and how to avoid them.

-Your credit is one of the biggest drivers of your approval and your rate, yet it is often underestimated.
+Your credit is one of the biggest drivers of your mortgage approval and your mortgage terms, yet many first-time buyers underestimate how sensitive mortage approvals are to even small credit issues.

-It is not just about having “good credit.”
-It is about how you manage it leading up to your application.
+It is not just about having “good credit', but It is also about how you manage little details of your credit leading up to your application.

-• Pay everything on time, lean into automatic payments if need be
+• Pay everything on time, setting up automatic payments if needed

-• Keep balances low and consistent (ideally under 30%)
+• Keep balances low (ideally under 30%) • Limit opening new credit accounts before applying

 • Keep long-standing accounts open

-You do not need perfect credit.
-But stronger credit gives you more options, and often better ones.
-In Canada, a credit score of 680+ generally gives you access to better mortgage options, though approvals can still happen below that with the right structure.
+You do not need perfect credit, but stronger credit gives you more options, and often better ones.
+In Canada, a credit score of 680+ generally gives you access to better mortgage options, though approvals are still possible below that with the right lender and structure.

 Minimum requirements in Canada: